Tony Schwartz (writer)

-Tony Schwartz (born May 2, 1952) is an American journalist and business book author who is best known for ghostwriting Trump: The Art of the Deal.
+Tony Schwartz (born May 2, 1952) is an American journalist and business book author who ghostwrote the 1987 book The Art of the Deal, which was credited to Donald Trump.

 Early life and education

 Schwartz was born to Irving Schwartz and Felice Schwartz, the founder of the nonprofit organization Catalyst, Inc., which works to build inclusive workplaces and expand opportunities for women and businesses.
 In 1974, Schwartz graduated Phi Beta Kappa from the University of Michigan, where he majored in American Studies.

 Career

 Schwartz began his career as a writer in 1975 and spent 25 years as a journalist.
 Schwartz was a columnist for The New York Post, associate editor at Newsweek, reporter for The New York Times, and staff writer at New York Magazine and Esquire.
 In 1985, Schwartz began interviewing Donald Trump to ghostwrite Trump: The Art of the Deal (1987), for which he was credited as co-author.
 According to Schwartz, Trump wrote none of the book, choosing only to remove a few critical mentions of business colleagues at the end of the process.

 In 1995, Schwartz wrote What Really Matters: Searching for Wisdom in America.
 In 1998, he co-authored Risking Failure, Surviving Success with Michael Eisner, then the CEO of The Walt Disney Company.
-In 1999, Schwartz joined LGE Performance Systems, a training company, where he served as President until 2003.
+In 1999, Schwartz joined LGE Performance Systems, a training company, where he served as president until 2003.
 In the same year, Schwartz co-authored The Power of Full Engagement: Managing Energy Not Time with LGE chairman Jim Loehr.

-Schwartz founded The Energy Project in 2003 and launched The Energy Project Europe in 2005, with headquarters outside London.
-This is a consulting firm that focuses on the improvement of employee productivity and counts Facebook as one of its clients.
+In 2003, Schwartz founded The Energy Project, a consulting firm that focuses on the improvement of employee productivity and counts Facebook as one of its clients.
+He launched The Energy Project Europe in 2005, with headquarters outside London.
 In October 2007, Schwartz's article "Manage Energy Not Time: The Science of Stamina", co-authored with The Energy Project's former COO Catherine McCarthy, was published in the Harvard Business Review (HBR).
 The article described the impact of The Energy Project curriculum at three Fortune 500 companies.
 In June 2010, Schwartz published another article in the HBR called "The Productivity Paradox: How Sony Pictures Gets More Out of People by Demanding Less", covering Sony Pictures's implementation of Energy Project guidelines.
 He has blogged in the HBR.